pranavasu/Machine_Learning/README.md

 # Machine_Learning
-This repo have assignments of Applied AI.
+This repo has assignments of Applied AI.